-The health care team have been using our plan to look after you since you had your stroke.
-We would like you to take part so we can find out your experiences of being looked after using the plan.
+The health care team will be using our plan to look after you.
+We would like you to take part so we can find out how you have progressed and your experiences of being looked after using the plan.

 Do I have to take part?